-- Provide an opportunity for the student to complete substantive legal work directly; - Be supervised by an assigned attorney; - Provide work for the student that will be done on-site at the employer's office and at other locations related to the work such as courts, agencies, meeting locations, etc.; - Please note: Students may not receive credit for work completed remotely or off-site from site supervisors and attorneys.
-Exceptions to this rule may be granted by Professor Ross in extraordinary circumstances; please contact him to discuss. - Be unpaid (with the exception of reimbursement for reasonable expenses such as transportation costs); - Provide the student extern with an appropriate workspace and the tools necessary for effectively completing the work, such as a computer and phone; - Communicate regularly with the law school during the semester about the student's experience and performance. - Professor Ross will ask supervisors to complete electronic forms evaluating students' performance at the mid-point and the end of the semester.
+- Provide an opportunity for the student to complete substantive legal work directly; - Be supervised by an assigned attorney; - Provide work for the student that will be done on-site at the employer's office and at other locations related to the work such as courts, agencies, meeting locations, etc.; - Please note: If an employer's office operates on a hybrid schedule or is fully remote, a student may contact Professor Ross before submitting the externship application to seek approval for an arrangement that includes some off-site or remote workdays. - Provide the student extern with an appropriate workspace and the tools necessary for effectively completing the work, such as a computer and phone; - Communicate regularly with the law school during the semester about the student's experience and performance. - Professor Ross will ask supervisors to complete electronic forms evaluating students' performance at the mid-point and the end of the semester.
 (During the summer, site supervisors will submit only one evaluation at the end of the semester). - The externship program also periodically emails fieldwork supervisors with information about program requirements and may request a brief site visit.